apostrophecms/docs/docs/reference/template-tags.md

 #### `name(parameters)`

 The fragment name used to reference it in `render` and `rendercall` tags.
-It should be written as a function with parentheses.
-The parentheses may include argument names if needed, which would be referenced in variable brackets.
+It should be written like a function with parentheses.
+The parentheses may include parameter names if needed.
+Parameters should be separated by commas and may optionally include a default value assignment.

 ## `render`